rioki/spdr/README.md

 ```

 Since we need to keep track of the connected users, we will create a small
-structure that mapps the peer id (id of the other node) to a user name:
+structure that maps the peer id (id of the other node) to a user name:

 ```cpp
 auto users = std::map<spdr::PeerID, std::string>{};